Tanq16/containerized-security-toolkit/README.md

 ```bash
 alias sshide='ssh -o "StrictHostKeyChecking=no" -o "UserKnownHostsFile=/dev/null"'
 ```

+This is automatically installed when setting up CLI-Productivity Suite on the host machine.

-It is also useful to have buildkit enabled.
+It is also useful to have buildkit enabled when building the images.
 This can be done by using the following command or adding it to the shell rc file &rarr;

 ```bash
 export DOCKER_BUILDKIT=1
 ```

 Docker buildkit can be disabled by making the above 0.

+The best way to continuously build images every X number of days is by using GitHub Actions.
+Check out the workflow files in this repo to get an idea of how to configure that to build and push to Docker Hub.

 ---